-A Home Energy Assessment is a comprehensive evaluation of your home's energy efficiency and consumption.
+Comprehensive evaluation of your home's energy efficiency and consumption

 Is one room too hot and one too cold?
-An energy audit can help determine why and how to remedy it.
+An home energy efficiency audit can help determine why and how to remedy it.

 Blower Door Test $250 up to 3000 sq.ft.